aaronschmaltz/aaronschmaltz/README.md

 ### Hello 👋

 I am a technical writer who is passionate about technology and creating documentation.
-Check out my portfolio below to see some writing (and non-writing) samples.
+Check out my portfolio below for samples.

 <!--
 **aaronschmaltz/aaronschmaltz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.